Dear Money Adventurer,

 So many of us spend years thinking of money strictly as currency, a unit of exchange devoid of personal meaning beyond what can be bought, sold, saved, or invested.
 From this perspective, engaging with money looks like boring, restrictive “budgets” and uninspired “bookkeeping” practices meant to get you and your money in line.

 But what if you sought authentic alignment instead?

-When we learn to infuse our money tools, habits, and practices with creativity and personal meaning, we create a new framework for our relationship with money, one rooted in our values, goals, and dreams.
+When we learn to infuse our money practices with personal meaning, we create a new framework for our relationship with money, one rooted in our values and goals.

 One of the most profound and playfully creative ways I’ve found to do this is the practice of renaming our financial categories.
 I call it “Values-Based Bookkeeping,” and I promise, it is nothing like your dry, dusty old budget.

 This simple practice is a powerful way of showing up to redefine your relationship with money and how you want it to feel: light-hearted and joyful, calm and peaceful, confident, celebratory–the choice is yours.